GoogleChrome/kino/src/api/03-user-experience/08-picture-in-picture.md

 ## What's next?

 Playing videos in a floating window is useful for a local viewing session.
-However users often prefer to watch content on other devices such as their TVs.
+However, users often prefer to watch content on other devices such as their televisions.
 In the [next article] we'll talk about media casting – and Google Cast in particular.

 [Picture-in-Picture API support]: https://developer.mozilla.org/en-US/docs/Web/API/Picture-in-Picture_API#htmlvideoelement.requestpictureinpicture
 [Media Session API]: https://web.dev/media-session/